 Multiverse Mining & Exploration Plc was incorporated as a Private Limited Liability Company, on 20th June 2002.
 It commenced business on 1st April 2005 and was converted to a Public Limited Liability Company on 18th April 2008.
-The Company's share was listed on the Nigerian Stock Exchange on 8th October, 2008.
+The Company's share was listed on the Nigerian Exchange Limited on 8th October, 2008.

-The Company is engaged in the business of exploring, extracting, prospecting, boring, refining, drilling for, producing, and quarry mining of stones and other extractive solid minerals (mainly Lead and Zinc) into different configuration and classification.
+The Company is engaged in the business of exploring, mining, quarring, extracting, prospecting, boring, refining, drilling for, producing mineral resources and other extractive solid minerals (mainly Zinc) into different configuration and classification.

-2. BASIS OF PREPARATION
+BASIS OF PREPARATION 2.

 The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs") as issued by the International Accounting Standards Board ("IASB").
-The financial statements is also prepared in the manner required by the Company and Allied Matters Act, and Financial Reporting Council of Nigeria Act and Investment and Security Act 2007.
+The financial statements is also prepared in the manner required by the Company and Allied Matters Act, and Financial Reporting Council of Nigeria Act and Investment and Securities Act 2007.